 Is the slimline Glock 43 the best striker-fired carry gun on the market today?
 We put this polymer frame single stack 9 under the microscope then melted it down on the range to help determine if this svelte subcompact is right for you.

 Glock handguns from the very start were designed as standard-sized double-stack pistols, with the Austrian military’s P80 9mm pistol going on to become the Glock 17 in the early 1980s.
-Even dropping down to the “compact” Glock 19, it was still a large gun, standing 5-inches high with a 15+1 round capacity, 30-ounce loaded weight, and a 4-inch barrel.
+Even dropping down to the “compact” Glock 19 or mullet set up of the G19X still makes for a large gun, standing 5-inches high with a 15+1 round capacity, 30-ounce loaded weight, and a 4-inch barrel.

 It wasn’t until the Glock 26 debuted in 1995 that the series lost inches and ounces significant enough to be considered a subcompact, shedding almost an inch in length and height as well as a quarter-pound in weight while still having a 10+1 shot standard magazine capacity.